 There are four key reasons why we need to calculate the depreciation of every fixed asset.

-- To make sure that every operation done through fixed assets is giving expected output.
+- To make sure that every operation done through fixed assets is giving the expected output.

 - To have the correct and true review of the financial position